 Accommodation Requests from Participants

 • What do we do if we receive accommodation requests from those planning to attend out event?
-DMS can provide support and guidance for these requests.
+DAAS can provide support and guidance for these requests.

 • Should we get a Sign Language interpreter?
-If a guest requests these, DMS can provide Duke approved vendors for this service.
+If a guest requests these, DAAS can provide Duke approved vendors for this service.

 • What do we do if some asks: Can we provide Handout Materials in an alternate format?
-If a guest requests these, DMS can discuss options and suggest means of providing this.
+If a guest requests these, DAAS can discuss options and suggest means of providing this.

 Audio-visual Materials